skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 Guide: Run Many Jobs
 ====================

-Hyperparameter tuning, data processing, etc, are common cases where many jobs are run in parallel.
-However, managing all those jobs can be a pain.
-SkyPilot's allows us to **run many jobs in parallel** and **manage them in a single pane of glass**.
+SkyPilot allows you to easily **run many jobs in parallel** and manage them in a single system.
+This is useful for hyperparameter tuning sweeps, data processing, and other batch jobs.

 We show a typical workflow for running many jobs with SkyPilot.